saivivek7495/Predicting-Customer-Churn_Neural-Networks_Deep-Learning/README.md

 ii.
 Exploratory analysis to analyse the data. iii.
 Do necessary type conversions iv.
 Columns like CustomerID can be removed from the analysis
 v.
-Split the data into train and validation sets and performing preprocessing appropriately on each of them.
+Split the data into train and validation sets and performing preprocessing appropriately on each of them.
 • Deal with missing values if any
 • On numeric data : apply a standardisation technique, preferably using standard scaler